Bray, County Wicklow: Festivals and events

 The Bray St. Patrick's Carnival and Parade is presented by Bray and District Chamber to celebrate Saint Patrick's Day.

 Bray also hosts a yearly silent film festival, the Killruddery Film Festival in Killruddery Gardens.
 Bray Jazz Festival takes place annually on the May bank holiday weekend and includes performances by jazz and world music artists.

 The annual Bray Summerfest takes place over six weeks in July and August and includes free entertainment, live music, markets, sporting events, and carnivals.
 Performers who have headlined include Mundy, Brian Kennedy, the Undertones, the Hothouse Flowers and Mary Black.

-Bray also hosts an air display during the Summerfest in late July.
+The Bray Air Display is an annual air display that takes place over the beach, typically in late July or early August.

 Hell & Back is an adventure race that takes place in Kilruddery Estates.

 The 10 km Cliff Run from Bray to Greystones is an annual run on the coast around Bray Head Mountain.
+In 2023, Bray was named by Time Out magazine as one of the fourteen most underrated travel destinations in the world.

 Pubs and restaurants

 Bray's pubs and restaurants include the first Porterhouse bar, who brew their own ales, stouts and beers.
 In 2010, the Lonely Planet Guide ranked the Harbour Bar in Bray the Best Bar in the World and the Best off the Beaten Track Bar in the world.
 The O'Toole family owned the bar for three generations, but it was bought by the Duggan family in 2013.
-The Duggans also operate two seafront premises, Katie Gallagher's and the Martello, both include restaurants on site.

 There are twelve fully licensed restaurants, several unlicensed restaurants and cafes, and fast food outlets in Bray.
 In 2015, The Irish Times published a study which analysed the presence of fast food outlets in Ireland.
 Bray was found to have the lowest per capita concentration of the ten towns and cities included, with just 0.09 stores per 1,000 people.

 Culture

 Film

 Bray is home to Ireland's oldest film studios, Ardmore Studios, established in 1958, where films such as Excalibur, Braveheart and Breakfast on Pluto have been shot.
 Custer's Last Stand-up was filmed in Bray and the town was also used to film Neil Jordan's 2012 film Byzantium, part of which was shot in the Bray Head Inn.
 Neil Jordan's 1991 film The Miracle is set in Bray.
+The music video for "Dying to Try", the official Ireland entry to the Eurovision Song Contest 2017, performed by Brendan Murray was filmed in Bray.